malpasocodes/ep_sim/README.md

 - Exposed helper utilities (`inequality_std`, `get_state_hs_earnings`, `SIM_DEFAULTS`) so later modules can stay lightweight.

 ## Phase 3 Progress
-- Added `data/commuting_zones.csv`, a synthetic crosswalk listing two commuting zones (urban + rural) for every state + DC.
+- Added `data/state_cz_mapping.csv`, a proportional mapping of state → commuting-zone counts so large states get richer geographic coverage than small states.
-- Implemented `simulation/geo.py` which ingests the crosswalk, assigns local HS earnings based on state medians + inequality slider, and returns dataclass-backed `State`/`CommutingZone` objects for downstream program generation.
+- `simulation/geo.py` now synthesizes the requested number of CZs per state (with type mix + local HS earnings) directly from that mapping and the inequality slider.

 ## Phase 4 Progress
 - Added `simulation/programs.py` with a `Program` dataclass and generator routine that creates synthetic two-year/four-year programs per CZ using the bump ranges defined in `config`.